hunnybunscode/denali/keycloak-workstream/cdk-bootstrap/README.md

-# CDK Bootstrap Project
+# CDK Toolkit Bootstrap Project

 This project helps you bootstrap AWS CDK resources in your AWS account.

 ## Overview

-The AWS CDK Bootstrap process sets up the necessary resources in your AWS account to deploy CDK applications.
+Based on the CDK toolkit template, the AWS CDK Bootstrap process sets up the necessary resources in your AWS account to deploy CDK applications.
 This includes:

 - An S3 bucket for storing deployment artifacts
 - IAM roles for CDK deployment